 One of the most common types of air purifying systems is the HEPA or HyperHEPA filter.
 This type of filter is designed to not only reduce in-home allergens, but it also removes the majority of bacteria and dust from your indoor air.
 A UV lighting system is another popular way to kill up to 99 percent of the mold, viruses, and bacteria that can be found in your home’s air.

 In some cases, the best way to improve your home’s air quality is through a humidifier.
 As its name suggests, a humidifier is designed to bring moisture back into the air.
 The right humidity balance is crucial if you want to eliminate the health conditions associated with air that is too dry.
 Choosing the appropriate air purifying system will depend on the pollutants found within your home, as well as the unique needs of your family.

 Poor indoor air quality has been directly linked to health ailments including allergies, pneumonia, asthma, and, in some cases, cancer.
 In fact, the quality of your home’s air can also cause mold growth, mildew, and other harmful bacteria.

 Whether you have poor ventilation, leaking pipes, asbestos in your attic and basement, or dust, allergens, or dander polluting your air, you need to take action by scheduling an indoor air quality assessment.
-To schedule your assessment and begin the journey toward improved in-home air quality, contact One Hour Heating & Air Conditioning® of Ramsey today.
+To schedule your assessment and begin the journey toward improved in-home air quality, contact Northern's One Hour Heating & Air Conditioning® today.

 Our team of professionals is standing by to help you place your health and safety first.
-From assessing your home’s indoor air quality to recommending and installing the right air purifying system, the One Hour Heating & Air Conditioning® of Ramsey team can help you reduce the risks associated with polluted air.
+From assessing your home’s indoor air quality to recommending and installing the right air purifying system, the Northern's One Hour Heating & Air Conditioning® team can help you reduce the risks associated with polluted air.
 Call (763) 284-8639 to enjoy cleaner air in your Minneapolis home.